coloroco/l4fame-build-container/README.md

 # L4fame Build Container

-This repository contains a bash script and Dockerfile that will pull and build the Fabric Attached Memory packages necessary for running code on The Machine.
+This repository contains a bash script and Dockerfile that will pull and build the Fabric Attached Memory packages necessary for running code on The Machine, FAME (Fabric Attached Memory Emulation), and various SuperDome products.
+[These packages are all in Github under the Fabric Attached Memory organization](https://github.com/FabricAttachedMemory).

 ### Known Working Environments
 This build container has been tested and verified working on the following operating systems :
 - Red Hat Enterprise Linux 7.3
 - Ubuntu 17.04
 - Fedora 26
-- Debian Jessie
+- Debian Jessie and Stretch

 ## Getting Started